ravisharda/pravega-developer-resources/pki-commands.md

    keytool -keystore standalone.server.keystore.jks -alias localhost \
       -validity 3650 -genkey -storepass 1111_aaaa -keypass 1111_aaaa \
       -dname "CN=localhost, OU=standalone, O=Pravega, L=Seattle, S=Washington, C=US"

+   Optionally, list the truststore's contents to verify everything is in order: keytool -list -v -keystore standalone.server.keystore.jks
    ```
-2. List the truststore's contents to verify everything is in order.
-    ```
-    keytool -list -v -keystore standalone.server.keystore.jks
-    ```
-3. Create a Certificate Authority (CA).
+2. Create a Certificate Authority (CA).
    ```
    a) Generate a CA, which in turn is public-private key pair and certificate.
 The CA will be used to sign other certificates. openssl req -new -x509 -keyout ca-key -out ca-cert -days 3650 \